HarrisonA/HarrisonA.github.io/_posts/2015-12-28-ThirdPost.md

 ---
 <img src="http://www.capitalfm.co.ke/lifestyle/files/2012/07/mobile-cash.png">
 <br>
-A good friend suggests an idea for an app.
+<h2>A good friend suggests an idea for an app.
 You decide to build an app based on that idea.
-Is that idea worth anything?
+Is that idea worth anything?<h2>
 <br>
 <br>
 <i>I informally surveyed a few software engineers and got a few answers:</i>